dariotrinchero/cv/README.md

 ## TODO

+* Add GitHub action to compile & commit to website repo.
 * Add a section for Outreach; include Saturday School teaching & NITheCS online math.
 * Add Hive web project to Personal Projects?
 * Add philosophy and/or other side reading to CV somewhere?
 Maybe in the bio or Personal Projects?